 |

 House shows are also often scripted to make theface wrestlers win most matches, largely to send the crowd home happy.
-If aheel defends a title, the face may win by disqualification, preventing the title from changing hands.
+If aheel defends a title, the face may often win by disqualification, preventing the title from changing hands, which is a very rare occurrence in house show events.

 Because house shows are not televised, sometimes controversial things occur during them (although this is rare) which might not happen on a televised show.
 For example, on May 19, 1996, theMSG "Curtain Call", which was also a rare example of ashoot, occurred at a house show taped atMadison Square Garden.
 At the same show,The Bodydonnas lost theirWWF Tag Team Championship toThe Godwinns.[6]